Registration with Accessibility Services

 • Audiologist Report (hearing impairment)

-Contact the Accessibility Services office on your campus to determine what you require, as it may be necessary for medical documentation to be filled out.
+Contact the Accessibility Services office on your campus to determine what you require, as it may be necessary to fill out medical documentation.
 Book an appointment with a qualified practitioner (medical doctor, psychologist, psychiatrist, etc.) to obtain your documentation.

 It is advised that you start as soon as possible to ensure that your documentation can be reviewed, and your accommodations put in place.
 You may be eligible for temporary accommodations while awaiting the updated documentation.

-If your documentation is outdated by more than 5 years, you will be required to obtain updated documentation from a qualified practitioner.
+If your documentation is outdated by more than 5 years, you must obtain updated documentation from a qualified practitioner.

 No.

-To access permanent accommodations in College, an IEP is not sufficient documentation.
+An IEP is not sufficient documentation to access permanent accommodations in college.
 The IEP does not transfer automatically to Northern College.

 Accessibility Services will guide you through the process of obtaining appropriate documentation.